sproket/goldchest/getting-started.md

 allowing the character to disguise as any monster type or size.
 In addition the character will have a higher chance of maintaining this disguise even when doing a melee attack.

-##### Back stab
+##### Backstab

-Thieves learning the art of back stabbing will double their melee attack damage when striking an opponent from behind.
+Thieves learning the art of backstabbing will double their melee attack damage when striking an opponent from behind.